 Preparing for instance terminations

-When the autoscaler scales down, it determines the number of virtual machines it needs to shut down, and selects virtual machine instances that have low utilization to terminate from the instance group.
-Before an instance is terminated, you might want to make sure these instances perform certain tasks, such as closing any existing connections, gracefully shut down any applications or application servers, uploading logs, and so on.
+When the autoscaler scales down, it determines the number of VM instances it needs to shut down, and selects VM instances that have low utilization to terminate from the instance group.
+Before an instance is terminated, you might want to make sure these instances perform certain tasks, such as closing any existing connections, gracefully shut down any apps or app servers, uploading logs, and so on.
 You can instruct your instance to perform these tasks using a shutdown script.

-A shutdown script will run, on a best-effort basis, in the brief period between when the termination request is made and when the instance is actually terminated.
-During this period, Compute Engine will attempt to run your shutdown script to perform any tasks you provide in the script.
+A shutdown script runs, on a best-effort basis, in the brief period between when the termination request is made and when the instance is actually terminated.
+During this period, Compute Engine attempts to run your shutdown script to perform any tasks you provide in the script.

 This is particularly useful if you are using load balancing with your managed instance group.
 If your instance becomes unhealthy, it might take some time for the load balancer to recognize that the instance is unhealthy, causing the load balancer to continue sending new requests to the instance.
 With a shutdown script, the instance can report that it is unhealthy while it is shutting down so that the load balancer can stop sending traffic to the instance.
 For more information, see Handling unhealthy instances in the load balancing documentation.

-For more information on shutdown scripts, see Shutdown scripts.
+For more information about shutdown scripts, see Shutdown scripts.

 Viewing autoscaling charts for utilization